 Though the athletics portion gets most of the press, it’s actually just a small part of the law.
 The rest of it was aimed at eliminating gender discrimination within the entirety of the education system.
 Before title IX, it was legal to exclude women from the same classes men took.
 Pregnancy was grounds for expulsion.
 Most women professors were forced to teach at women’s schools.
 Title IX also made it the school’s responsibility to fight sexual harassment and discrimination within their classrooms and campuses.
 There’s more, but you could fill a book with it, or hundreds of pages of legislation.
 Like I said, it’s a hell of a law.
 It did more to create the modern educational dynamic of inclusion for women than any one thing over the last fifty years.

 The outcomes fostered by the change have been clear in athletics-1 in 27 women participated in high school sports in 1970.
-Now it’s 1-2.5 and we’re pummeling the rest of the world in the Olympics on my television every night over the last two weeks.
+Now it’s 1-2.5 and we’re pummeling the rest of the world in the Olympics on my television every four years.
 But what about the rest of it?
 Has it been as helpful?

 It’s hard to measure in its entirety but the quick answer is yes.
 According to the Department of Justice, women now graduate from college at a higher rate than men.
 And the trend pretty much keeps up at High School and post graduate education levels as well.